 2.3 Ergonomics and workflow

 The ergonomic design of the room and the optimization of the workflow are equally crucial.
 The space should be planned to provide a comfortable environment for patients while enabling efficient workflows for medical staff.
 This includes the placement of equipment, furniture and other facilities to maximize both patient comfort and work speed.
-A well-designed room layout helps to reduce stress for staff and improve efficiency, while ensuring patient safety.

 3. planning steps for optimal use of space